kubeflow/kubeflow/bootstrap/cmd/kfctl/README.md

 ## golang modules and versioned packages

 Both ksonnet and kustomize package managers are loaded as .so's.
-(They can also be statically linked in)
-The complication is that ksonnet and kustomize do not have an overlap of kubernetes versions.
+(They will be statically linked soon see [#2635](https://github.com/kubeflow/kubeflow/issues/2635)) The complication is that ksonnet and kustomize do not have an overlap of kubernetes versions as well as client-go, and controller-runtime.

 - **ksonnet** (highest version)
   - k8s.io/api kubernetes-1.10.4